FlavioDiasPs/tob/README.md

     wait_for_surrender_sec: 310
     time_to_speed_victory_sec: 10
 ```
-These are different configurations for each game, so you can customize a few things.
+- These are different configurations for each game, so you can customize a few things.
+- **You don't need to change this.
+The default configuration should be good to go.**
-Example: "wait_for_surrender_sec"= Duration in seconds that each window will wait before surrendering.
+- Example: "wait_for_surrender_sec"= Duration in seconds that each window will wait before surrendering.
-**TOB might not run it in a precise time.
+- **TOB might not run it in a precise time.
 If another game bot is running at the time a specific window should run, this window will have to wait until the game bot ends**

 ## Games configuration
 ### BombCrypto